polcak/jsrestrictor/tests/integration_tests/README.md

 # Instruction how to run integration tests

-Integration tests for web browser extension Javascript Restrictor automatically verify that required JavaScript API is wrapped and conversely, that non-wrapped JavaScript API provides real values.
+Integration tests for web browser extension JShelter automatically verify that required JavaScript API is wrapped and conversely, that non-wrapped JavaScript API provides real values.

 It is necessary to partially set up manually a test environment before the first test run!